TomHarding/glastonbury-helper-ii/README.md

 `--max-tabs` : The number of tabs to use.
 The more the better.
 A tab will reload after the iteration of loading tabs has looped back around to it.
 So more tabs means more time for a page to load.

+`--disable-images` : Disables image loading on all the tabs - should speed up loading.

+`--enable-proxies` : Enables proxies to be run against all but the first tab.

 `--test` : Will use `resources/test.txt` for comparison.
 For use with test site.